Correct Dosing Resource Index

 Effective dose 50%, ED50 = the mean population dose necessary to achieve half the maximum (Emax) possible drug effect.
 ED50 was estimated from published dose response data and based on reduction of BP (and with beta-blockers, HR) and thereby hopefully heart failure and other CV outcomes.

-This content is for Correct Dosing Professional Access members only.
+Correct Dosing Professional Access Membership Required

 Statin dosing